by

 As previously mentioned, acids and bases are chemically opposite and, as the saying goes, opposites attract.
 The more technical explanation centres on the affinity of bases with protons and the affinity of acids with electron pairs.

 When acids and bases dissolve in water they form ions.
 According to the Brønsted-Lowry theory, the hydrogen ions in the acid have a strong affinity towards the hydroxyl ions in the base.
-Hence, an acid is a proton donor and a base is a proton acceptor.
+In short, an acid is a proton donor and a base is a proton acceptor.

 How do Acids and Bases Neutralise Each Other?